phbillet/EzStacking/README.md

 _Note: it is advisable to close properly the generated notebooks (`Ctrl + Shift + Q`)._

-# EZStacking - As development tool
+# EzStacking - As development tool
 ## Development process
 Once the first notebook has been generated, the development process can be launched.